 The design is an expression of a state-of-the-art facility that is welcoming to all.
 The exterior asymmetrical elevation stands out next to its brownstone neighbors yet is sensitive to the street scale.
 Located along the front façade are the waiting rooms with large high security glazed windows that create a public presence.
 The interior aesthetic is pristine and white with a bold color system rigorously integrated throughout.
 The color system, carefully coordinated between lighting, signage, and interior finishes, brings spatial delight, acts as an orientation system, and reflects the community’s diversity.

 Clinical services are on the ground level with the main reception, administrative offices, and community education above.
 Clean and logical planning provides an efficient patient flow while maximizing natural light.
 The fire stairs, an important aid in circulation and orientation, are colorful, light-filled, and highly visible.

 The spirited yet calming architecture offers an uplifting experience and serves as a model for future facilities.
-Cecile Richards, President of Planned Parenthood Federation of America, calls the facility the “North Star” for the Federation.
+Cecile Richards, former President of Planned Parenthood Federation of America, calls the facility the “North Star” for the Federation.

 “The scale and contextual response of this clearly executed project is commendable.
 The articulation of the façade maximizing view of the tree canopy, thoughtful use of color and details, furniture selection and integration of graphics are well orchestrated.
 For a modest $5 million budget, the project achieved a high level of consistency and sophistication.”